fbpx Skip to Content

 Examples include the Pheonix and Washingtonia or Mexican Fan Palm.

-Spikes and thorns of varying lengths form on the fronds, and even the fruit.
-The razor-sharp leaves are capable of inflicting serious injury to human and animal flesh.
+Spikes and thorns of varying lengths form on the fronds and even the fruit.
+The razor-sharp leaves can inflict serious injury to human and animal flesh.

-Although the spiky exterior should act as a deterrent for any curious cat, some have been known to ignore these obvious cues and climb up palms or forage in the fallen leaves.
+Although the spiky exterior should deter any curious cat, some have been known to ignore these obvious cues and climb up palms or forage in the fallen leaves.

-The spikes invariably harbour fungi and other harmful bacteria which will spread infection through any open wound.
+The spikes invariably harbor fungi and other harmful bacteria, spreading infection through any open wound.

-These palms are difficult to prune, but it is essential that this be routinely carried out.
+These palms are difficult to prune, but this must be routinely carried out.
 Falling leaves are heavy and have sharp edges.

 Heavy palm fruit also poses a danger.
-Some seeds weigh up to 50 pounds, and have been responsible for damage to property.
+Some seeds weigh up to 50 pounds and have been responsible for property damage.

 Dangerous palm look-alikes that cats should stay away from

-The Sago ‘Palm’, also known as the Coontie or Cardboard Palm, is not a palm at all but a cycad.
-It has a large, untidy stem and relatively few, stiff prickly fronds which point upward.
+The Sago ‘Palm’, also known as the Coontie or Cardboard Palm, is not a palm but a cycad.
+It has a large, untidy stem and relatively few stiff, prickly fronds which point upward.
 It does not flower but produces fruit and seeds.

-It is a slow-growing plant that can grow to 15 feet outdoors, in the right environment.
-Sago Palms make attractive houseplants and are popular with bonsai enthusiasts but need to be kept well away from curious cats and other small inhabitants of your home.
+It is a slow-growing plant that can grow to 15 feet outdoors in the right environment.
+Sago Palms make attractive houseplants and are popular with bonsai enthusiasts but they must be kept well away from curious cats and other small inhabitants of your home.

-Seen from your cats’ viewpoint, the trunk may be attractive as a scratching post but the leaves are prickly and largely stationary so would not have any allure.
-The seeds however are shiny oval objects that could spark curiosity.
+From your cats’ viewpoint, the trunk may be attractive as a scratching post, but the leaves are prickly and largely stationary, so would not have any allure.
+The seeds, however are shiny oval objects that could spark curiosity.

 The severity of the poison’s effects will depend on the pet’s age, overall health, and how much it has ingested, relative to its size.